Disney World Special Events, Festivals and Parties

 There is a Halloween-themed cavalcade down Main Street, U.S.A. with Mickey, Minnie, Pluto and pals wearing their favorite Halloween costumes and on select days there will be a cavalcade of Disney Villains.

-In 2023, in Epcot, Pluto’s Pumpkin Pursuit, a Halloween-themed pumpkin hunt, will be offered September 29 – October 31.
+In 2023, in Epcot, Pluto’s Pumpkin Pursuit, a Halloween-themed pumpkin hunt, was offered September 29 – October 31.
 Search for different hidden pumpkins in Epcot, each inspired by a different Disney character.
 Once you find a pumpkin, place the corresponding sticker on your game board.
 Game boards and stickers are available for purchase at select locations in Epcot, including: Creations Shop, Port of Entry and World Traveler (International Gateway).
 Return your map to Disney Traders by October 31 to pick up a surprise.

 If you are staying at one of Disney’s resorts over Halloween, ask the front desk concierge whether any special events are planned.
 Frequently the resorts do offer some kind of festivities.